Cyofanni/TCP-presentation/README.md

 # TCP-presentation
-A presentation about "TCP flavors for mobile and high-speed environments" (_Wireless Networks_ class, University of Padua, Master's degree in Computer Science).
+A presentation about "__TCP flavors for mobile and high-speed environments__" (_Wireless Networks_ class, University of Padua, Master's degree in Computer Science).